Skip to content

 Q: Can I sell my Bengaluru flat while on MM2H?
 Tax implications?

-A: India-side: Section 9 + Article 13 of DTAA.
-Capital gains taxed in India under Section 112A or Section 50C (depending on holding period).
+A: India-side: + of .
+Capital gains taxed in India under (, property held >24 months) or slab rate (); Section 50C is a stamp-duty-value deeming provision overlaid on Section 112.
 Malaysia-side: territorial exemption applies; the Indian gain is Malaysia-tax-free if not remitted in a problematic way.
 Book free CA appointment for the cross-border sale planning.

 Country guides mentioned